Chithira Thirunal Balarama Varma: Education

 At the age of 6, Sree Chithira Thirunal began his education under tutors specially chosen by his uncle, Maharajah Sree Moolam Thirunal, in subjects like Malayalam, Sanskrit, Tamil, English, Mathematics, History, Geography, General Literature, Art and Culture.
-His early education in Malayalam and Sanskrit was imparted by the eminent scholar of the time, Sri Attoor Krishna Pisharody and in English by Mr. Dowel I.C.S (Indian Civil Service) and T. Raman Nambeeshan.
+His early education in Malayalam and Sanskrit was imparted by the eminent scholar of the time, Attoor Krishna Pisharody and in English by Mr. Dowel I.C.S (Indian Civil Service) and T. Raman Nambeeshan.
 Later he had his higher education under Captain G.T.B.
 Harvey, and Mr Dutt I.C.S (Indian Civil Service).

 At the age of 16, he began his training in State Craft and Administration, for two years, in Bangalore.
 Sree Chithira Thirunal lived in Bangalore until 1 July 1931, and acquired knowledge in practical administration for 15 months, under the guidance of Krishnaraja Wodeyar IV, the Maharajah of Mysore.
 The head tutor of Sree Chithira Thirunal, Captain.
 Harvey, quoted in his report to the Travancore government that : His Highness is an intelligent and willing pupil and his educational progress has been quite satisfactory.
 His mental equipment and the present standard of his knowledge in English, Malayalam and other subjects like Mathematics, History and Geography are higher than those laid down by the Committee ruling 'Minor Ruler's Education and Training in Administration'.
 His Highness continued to make very satisfactory progress in his studies and that mental progress and expansion of personality have been marked and rapid.
 The establishment of a separate household, has resulted in much greater self-reliance, initiative and power of decision.
 Opportunities for studying the laws and institutions of a progressive State have greatly broadened His Highness' experience and enlarged His Highness' sympathies and interests.
 By the time he reached the majority age of eighteen, Sree Chithira Thirunal, had finished his administrative training in Mysore and returned to Travancore.